 Wandsworth Council, supported by Transport for London, is proposing a new bridge for pedestrians and/or cyclists between Nine Elms & Pimlico.
 The proposed NEP bridge would cause:

-Latest: 17th March 2015 All-Brit Shortlist Revealed for Nine Elms bridge via Architects’ Journal
+UPDATE: 17th March 2015 All-Brit Shortlist Revealed for Nine Elms bridge via Architects’ Journal

 Wandsworth Council have announced a public showcase of initial design concepts for their cycle bridge proposal which could obliterate Pimlico’s last bit of green, open space by the River.